radius-project/docs/docs/content/guides/tooling/bicepconfig/overview/index.md

 cd first-app
 ```

-Initialize Radius.
+1. Initialize Radius.
 Select `Yes` when asked to setup application in the current directory.
-This will automatically generate a `bicepconfig.json` with the correct setup in your application's directory.

 ```bash
 rad init